Driven (2017 film): Production

-The film was mostly written in English language for the "educated audience," while Urdu had also been used at some parts.
-British director Michael Hudson developed the script based on the real-life events of actor Kamran Faiq, who would also appear and produce the film.
+The film was mostly written in English language for the "educated audience", as quoted by the director while Urdu had also been used at some parts.
+Michael developed the script based on the real-life events of actor Kamran Faiq, who would also appear and produce the film.
 The script was very difficult to write because Hudson had never been to Pakistan before, so he got Faiq's help in writing the script.
 The other cast included Javed Sheikh, Amna Ilyas, Adnan Shah Tipu, Rehan Sheikh, and Omair Rana.
 The film would be a co-production of Pakistan, Poland, UK and Russia.

 Filming

 Principal photography on the film was done in Lahore, Pakistan, the location was chosen by the director who thought the script was a perfect fit in the country.
 In May 2015, filming was underway.